-For example, the price of spirits rose 24%.
+For example, the price of liquor (distilled spirits) rose 24%.
 And that of beer jumped 700% during Prohibition.5 Organized crime made enormous profits.
 In turn, this gave gangsters great political power.

 Al Capone made $60,000,000 in untaxed income each year.
 At that time the average industrial worker made less than $1,000 per year.6

 At the same time Prohibition led to the growth of widespread corruption of public officials by organized crime.
 This enabled gangsters to conduct their illegal operations.

 The extent of the corruption was a national scandal.
 Thus the New York Times reported several typical cases over a brief period.
 They illustrate the problem.

-- Arrested for conspiracy in Ft.
+- Marshalls arrested for conspiracy in Ft.
 Lauderdale the sheriff, deputy sheriff, and assistant chief of police.
 They also arrested over a dozen others, including police officers.

 - A jury convicted the former county prosecutor of Morris County, New Jersey, of taking bribes from Prohibition violators.

 - A jury convicted a city magistrate in Philadelphia for taking $87,993 in bribes in only ten months.

 - Also convicted of conspiracy in Edgewater, New Jersey, were the mayor and the chief of police.
 But also a US customs inspector, two detectives, a New York police sergeant, and eight others.
 A bootlegger admitted that he had paid them $61,000 to help him bring in one million dollars worth of alcohol.